Omar-Alsabbagh17/fnum/README.md

 # AndroidGame_1
 This is a Android game
-where player will given be the  sum or subtraction of two random numbers Player will have to choose the correct answer for 4 different choices so that he could earn points
+where player will be given the  sum or difference of two random numbers Player will have to choose the correct answer from 4 different choices.
+Player earns points for every correct answer.